lindsey98/PhishEmail/README.md

 For **Ubuntu**

 ## Preparing the ingredients
-1. Clone the repo
+1. Clone this repo to your local Linux server.

-2. Run setup
+2. Run setup.sh, this will create a conda environment named **emailenv**.
 ```commandline
 chmox +x setup.sh
 ./setup.sh